I realized recently that there is something constant about change. That change happens constantly.

 In 2010, big or small, whether we wanted it or not, many changes affected us in so many ways.
 Like my father’s passing away unexpectedly; team members returning to their own country for good; my sister’s plan to get married and live in the US for good which will mean that my mom will live on her own; Lois, my eldest becoming a teen-ager and a high school neophyte; our rented apartment contract expiring in a couple of months.

 Questions hounded me all day long and even when it is time to rest at night.
-Should we transfer to a new house?
+Should we transfer to a new house or repair ours, like putting insulation with a San Diego service from http://www.asifoam.com/san-diego/.
 Where will my daughter get his secondary education?
 Can we still handle the ministry that we have lesser workers than before?
 Who should I put in-charge of our major ministries?

 Honestly, I am just afraid – afraid to make a bad decision.
 The “what ifs” clog my mind.

-What if the owner did not renew contract with us and we couldn’t find a new house to rent, where will we live?
+What if the owner did not renew contract with us and we couldn’t find a new house to rent or if the house have problems so we needed to find a tradesman to help us , if not where will we live?
 What if the person I tapped as the new ministry leader was not really capable?
 What if the new project we just started was not part of God’s direction for our team?

 I just want to do it perfectly.